cheongcode/CyberSec-Dev-Notes/HackTheBox/Web_Requests/HTTP Requests and Responses.md

 Say less, -v for verbose
 -vvv for more verbose

+Questions:

-What is the HTTP method used while intercepting the request? (case-sensitive)
+*What is the HTTP method used while intercepting the request? (case-sensitive)*

 ![Output](Images/8.png)

+Answers:

 ```
 GET
 ```

-Send a GET request to the above server, and read the response headers to find the version of Apache running on the server, then submit it as the answer. (answer format: X.Y.ZZ)
+*Send a GET request to the above server, and read the response headers to find the version of Apache running on the server, then submit it as the answer. (answer format: X.Y.ZZ)*

+Answers:

 ```
 2.4.41